Blue Hills Reservation: Flora and fauna

 The ecology of the Blue Hills is diverse and includes marshes, swamps, upland and bottomland forests, meadows, and an Atlantic white cedar bog.
 A number of endangered species in Massachusetts, such as the timber rattlesnake and copperhead snake, reside in the reservation.
 Other flora and fauna include dogwood, lady's slipper, white-tailed deer, coyotes, wild turkey, red fox, and turkey vultures.

 Climate

-The reservation experiences a humid continental climate (Köppen: Dfb), typical of most of New England.
+The reservation experiences a humid continental climate (Köppen: Dfa), typical of most of New England.
 Summers are short but very warm with mild nights.
 Winters are short, very snowy, and very cloudy.
 Precipitation is heavy and very consistent year round.

 Points of interest

 Observatory

 The highest point within the reservation, Great Blue Hill in Milton, is the site of the historic Blue Hill Meteorological Observatory.
 The observatory was founded in 1885 and is the oldest continuous weather recording station in the United States.
 Its tower offers views of Boston and the surrounding area.
 The tower and observatory are among numerous reservation features listed on the National Register of Historic Places.